-Any common shareholder of record submitting a proxy retains the power to revoke such proxy at any time prior to its exercise at the Annual Meeting by (i) delivering at or prior to the Annual Meeting a written notice of revocation to our secretary at National Storage Affiliates Trust, 8400 East Prentice Avenue, 9th Floor, Greenwood Village, CO 80111, (ii) submitting a later-dated proxy or (iii) voting in person at the Annual Meeting.
-Attending the Annual Meeting will not automatically revoke your previously submitted proxy unless you vote in person at the Annual Meeting.
+Any common shareholder of record submitting a proxy retains the power to revoke such proxy at any time prior to its exercise at the Annual Meeting by (i) delivering at or prior to the Annual Meeting a written notice of revocation to our corporate secretary at National Storage Affiliates Trust, 8400 East Prentice Avenue, 9th Floor, Greenwood Village, CO 80111, (ii) submitting a later-dated proxy or (iii) voting electronically at the Annual Meeting.
+Attending the Annual Meeting via the live webcast will not automatically revoke your previously submitted proxy unless you vote electronically at the Annual Meeting.
+If your shares are held in "street name" through a brokerage firm, bank, broker-dealer or other intermediary and you desire to change your vote or to vote electronically at the meeting, you should contact your brokerage firm, bank, broker-dealer or other intermediary for instructions on how to do so.